layilin/SP23-33852/_annotations/book3.md

 89.38 sylvan school.
 Informal education provided by experience in nature or the wilderness, rather than in the classroom.

 90.46 labour in a round revolves.
-Cane cultivation is a year-round affair which nevertheless has distinct rhythms.
-This is due in large part to the fact that cane itself can take 15-24 months to mature.
+Cane cultivation is a year-round affair that nevertheless has distinct rhythms, which arise from the fact that cane can take 15-24 months to mature.

 90.48 swains.
-A country of farm laborer, a shepherd.
-The key figure in the georgic.
-Contrast with IV.229, where Grainger refers to enslaved laborers as swains.
+A country or farm laborer, a shepherd.
+A key figure in georgic poetry.

 90.54 nor hand of malice.
-Arson.
+A reference to arson.
 Grainger does not specify who the arsonists might be, but this is one of the places where he hints at moments of enslaved resistance on Caribbean plantations.
-Note also Book II line 60n, where Grainger observes that enslaved Africans would sometimes rather set fire to cane fields than work in fields that have been infested with cowitch.

 90.59 Palaemon's fate.
 Palaemon, also known as Melicertes, was a Greco-Roman sea-god.
 According to one legend, the goddess Juno killed Melicertes by boiling him in a cauldron; in another, Juno drove Ino, Melicertes' mother, and Melicertes mad, causing them to throw themselves into the Saronic Gulf, whereupon they were changed into marine deities.
 Ino became Leucothea, and Melicertes was renamed Palaemon.

 90.61 hydra.
 A mythic water snake whose multiple heads could regenerate if severed.
 Hercules killed the hydra as the second of his twelve Labors.
 The term also signifies a difficult task.
-Grainger uses it here to describe the difficulty of putting out fire once it breaks out.

-91.80 cypress-roofs <!--clearly some kind of thatched roof, but not sure if it's actual cypress; Gilmore thinks no-->

 91.81n Bagasse.
 The crushed stalks that are the byproduct of milling sugar-cane.
 Rich in cellulose, bagasse can be used as fuel to boil cane syrup and as cattle feed.